 Is it better to move near family or prioritize other factors after military service?

-How do I build a social network after years of military community connections?
+How do I build a social network after years of connections in the military community?